 Famous French pastry- and chocolate-maker and Valrhona creative director Frédéric Bau is famous for creating blond Dulcey chocolate.
 He also founded L’École Valrhona.
 In his book The Encyclopedia of Chocolate, this top chef explains all the different techniques for tempering chocolate.
 He gives us three methods: tempering in a bain-marie (the most well-known and simplest technique), seeding and, finally, tabling, which is a little more complicated.
 We will see in detail the steps involved in each one.

 The temperature chart

 Your chocolate’s maximum temperature depends on its type and which step in the process you are on.
-For example, dark chocolate should be melted between 120 and 130°F (50°C and 55°C), while milk, white and blond chocolate should melt at around 105-115°F (40-45°C).
+For example, dark chocolate should be melted between 120 and 130°F (50°C and 55°C), while milk and white chocolate should melt at around 105-115°F (40-45°C).

 Here is a summary of the temperatures for successfully tempering chocolate.

 |Temperature||Dark chocolate||Milk Chocolate||White chocolate and Dulcey|

 |Temp #1||122°F (50°C) – 131°F (55°C)||113°F (45°C) – 122°F (50°C)||113°F (45°C) – 122°F (50°C)|